Prangi

 Four breechloading cannon of the Mughal empire depicted in the Akbarnama.

 The prangi, paranki, piranki, pirangi, farangi, firingi, or firingiha was a type of cannon produced by the Ottoman Empire.
 It was subsequently copied and produced in other places such as the Mughal empire under Babur.
 The prangi was a breech-loading swivel gun.

 Etymology

 Lowermost: A breech chamber of a Maratha cannon.

 Prangi was written in Ottoman sources in various words as prankı, pirankı, parangi, parangı, pranga, pranku, prangu, and parangu.
 The Ottoman term goes back to the Italian/Spanish braga, short for "petriero a barga" and "pedrero de braga", a small breech-loading swivel gun.
 Braga itself means "pants" or "breech".
 Babur called this weapon firingiha and farangi.
-Tamil and Telugu speakers call it pīranki and pīrangi.
+Malayalam, Tamil, and Telugu speakers call it pīranki and pīrangi.